ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 > [!TIP]
 > We recommend setting up a regular schedule and process for updating the .csv file, and using [Task Scheduler](https://docs.microsoft.com/windows/desktop/TaskSchd/task-scheduler-start-page) to automate Steps 2-3.

-Now that you have finished setting EDM classification and have uploaded the sensitive data, you can use EDM classification with your Microsoft cloud services.
+Now you can use EDM classification with your Microsoft cloud services.
 For example, you can set up a DLP policy using EDM classification.

 ## Part 3: Use EDM classification with your Microsoft cloud services (Example: DLP policy)